cpiaulet/stctm/README.md

 Bare-bones skeleton of the code released for now - full user instructions and user-friendly setup to come soon!

-Illustration of the module for the application of *stctm* to Visit 1 of TRAPPIST-1 b (Lim et al., 2023, https://ui.adsabs.harvard.edu/abs/2023ApJ...955L..22L/abstract), fitting spots only.
+I provide as an example for the application of *stctm* to Visit 1 of TRAPPIST-1 b (Lim et al., 2023, https://ui.adsabs.harvard.edu/abs/2023ApJ...955L..22L/abstract), fitting for two populations of heterogeneities: spots, faculae, and allowing the log g of the heterogeneities to vary relative to that of the star.

 ## Installation